JasonJiangs/JasonJiangs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🗨 About Me
-I am full-time research assistant at the Center for Public Health Genomics in University of Virginia School of Medicine advised by [Prof. Chongzhi Zang](https://zanglab.github.io/index.htm).
+I am a full-time research assistant at the Center for Public Health Genomics in University of Virginia School of Medicine advised by [Prof. Chongzhi Zang](https://zanglab.github.io/index.htm).

 Previously, I received my Master's degree in Computer Science from Johns Hopkins University and Bachelor's degree in Computer Science from Wenzhou-Kean University.
-I was fortunate to work in Prof. Aloysius Wong's group where I first stepped into the field of bioinformatics.
-In addition, I developed a model for RNA-ligand affinity prediction in Prof. Yanjun Li's group at UFL and participated in single-cell foundation model development in Prof. Xiaojie Qiu's Lab at Stanford.
+I was fortunate to work with Prof. Aloysius Wong's group where I first stepped into the field of bioinformatics.
+In addition, I developed a model for RNA-ligand affinity prediction in Prof. Yanjun Li's group at UFL and later participated in single-cell foundation model development in Prof. Xiaojie Qiu's Lab at Stanford.

 My research interests lie in bioinformatics, computational biology, deep learning, and AI for science.